2.2.9 PEM prevention and recovery

 One of the hallmark symptoms of ME/CFS, Long COVID / Long Haulers and various other named syndromes is post-exertional malaise (PEM).

-Part of the glycolysis impairment relates to inhibited glycogenesis (glycogen synthesis).
-This is acutely influenced by elevated cortisol -> epinephrine in response to the energy crisis, however there are additional "background" influences from elevated microbiome-related acetaldehyde and various cofactor + nutrient deficiencies.
-This part of the disease cascade is described as a reversible glycogen storage disease.
+Part of the glycolysis impairment relates to inhibited liver glycogenesis (glycogen synthesis).
+This is acutely influenced by epinephrine in response to the energy crisis, however there are additional "background" influences from elevated microbiome-related acetaldehyde and various cofactor + nutrient deficiencies.
+This part of the disease cascade is described as a reversible liver glycogen storage disease.

 Glycolysis insufficiency is frequently accompanied by tinnitus, vision reduction, dizziness, reduced mobility / muscle activation, muscle spasms / tremors, tachycardia and nausea.